Joulss/ddphotos/README.md

 * `descriptions.txt` - The description of the album that you see.
 This is in a separate file to allow sharing of albums across sites (useful in development), and also enables localization in the future.
-* `site.env` - Global values like site name, description and copyright info.
+* `site.env` - Global values for deployment and testing.

 The `config` directory contains examples of each, and serves as detailed documentation of each parameter.
 The `sample/config` files are a working